farcasterxyz/contracts/docs/docs.md

 The username state transitions when users take certain actions:

+- `preregister` - minting a new username during the reservation period
-- `register` - "minting" a new username
+- `register` - minting a new username after the reservation period
 - `transfer` - moving a username to a new custody address
 - `renew` - paying the renewal fee on a renewable username
 - `bid` - placing a bid on a biddable username